mortgage minds

 What is a mortgage in principle?

 A mortgage application is a two-step process.
-The first part is a decision in principle (DIP) or acceptance in principle (AIP) and the second part is a full mortgage application.
+The first part is a decision in principle (DIP) or acceptance in principle (AIP), and the second part is a full mortgage application.

-DIP/AIP both are the same things.
+DIP/AIP are both the same things.
 Some lenders name it DIP, and some call it AIP.

 A mortgage lender gives you the indication to offer you a mortgage by checking your credit score and, based on the information keyed in (without reviewing the paperwork), subject to full underwriting and suitable property valuation.

-How to get a mortgage in principle?
+How do you get a mortgage in principle?

-Before getting you an acceptance in principle, a whole of market mortgage broker will:
+Before getting you an acceptance in principle, a whole-of-market mortgage broker will:

 • Complete your fact find, including your needs & demands